Coal Ash

 Plans for Remediation

-Xcel has been sharing information about site conditions and their proposed groundwater action plan with Boulder County Public Health, the Colorado Department of Public Health and Environment, and the Environmental Protection Agency.
+Xcel has been sharing information about site conditions and its proposed groundwater action plan with Boulder County Public Health, the Colorado Department of Public Health and Environment, and the Environmental Protection Agency.

 Health Information about Selenium and Lithium in Drinking Water